clairecoleman1/clipseq/README.md

 Which was used as a template, and simplified for use on test data to demonstrate use.

 To run:

-nextflow run -r master https://github.com/clairecoleman1/clipseq.nextflow
+nextflow pull -r master https://github.com/clairecoleman1/clipseq1.nextflow nextflow run -r master https://github.com/clairecoleman1/clipseq1.nextflow